Dokkedal/dcm2reg/docs/source/background.rst

 and a value of around 0 in MR-scans, as described above.

 ..
-    * Dicom format
+    * DICOM format

 DICOM is an acronym for Digital Imaging and Communications in Medicine.
 It is a file format that stores digital 2D-images.
 Since medical scans are 3D-images, you often need hundreds of DICOM files to represent a single scan.
-Additionally, DICOM files can also store medical information.
-Thus DICOM-files insures that all the data for each patient stays with the respective patient.
+Additionally, DICOM files can also store medical information, e.g. descriptions of the scans.
+Thus DICOM-files ensure that all the data for each patient stays with the respective patient.

+Typically, all three types of medical scans are stored in the DICOM-format from the beginning.
+However, in order to make them easier to handle for both doctors and an ultimate deep learning model, they need to be converted into a niftier format.

+..
-* nifti format - input neural network
+    * NIfTI format - input neural network

-Instead of having a lot of 2D-slices to represent a body part, we want to represented it as a 3D-slice.
-This makes it even easier to keep all the data together, since we do not have hundreds of files we should manage.
-In addition to that the nifti-file does also contain all of the medical information.
-This nifti-format is also the input type for the neural network.
+Instead of having a lot of 2D-slices to represent a body part, we want to represent it as a 3D-volume.
+This is exactly what the Neuroimaging Informatics Technology Initiative (NIfTI) file format accomplishes.
+This makes it easier to keep all the data together, since there are no longer hundreds of files to manage.
+In addition to that the NIfTI-file also contains all of the medical information.
+These NIfTI-files can also be used as input for a deep learning model.
+In fact, the deep learning framework known as nnU-Net, which is commonly used to automatically tune hyperparameters and train the network in medical image tasks, only accepts NIfTI-formatted 3D-scans, making the format significantly more advantageous than the DICOM-format.

 Registration
 ============